Tefx/PyD2M/README.md

 auto_recipe("tmp/{exp}/box_unloading_info.csv")
 ```

-On the other hand, **Steps** is some pre-defined operation that can simplify
+On the other hand, **Steps** are some pre-defined operation that can simplify
 the recipes.
-Say, if we want to save each vessel's berthing info in seperate
+Say, if we want to save different vessel's berthing info in separate
-file
+files
 ```
 - DATA:
     ...